Troubleshooting Common Jenkins Agent Connectivity Problems and Solutions

 sshd) is running on the agent machine.

-bash sudo systemctl start sshd sudo systemctl enable sshd - SSH Port Mismatch: Ensure the port configured in Jenkins for SSH matches the port the SSH server is listening on (default 22).
+If not running, start it:# On the agent machine sudo systemctl status sshd # or sudo service ssh statussudo systemctl start sshd sudo systemctl enable sshd - SSH Port Mismatch: Ensure the port configured in Jenkins for SSH matches the port the SSH server is listening on (default 22).

 - Agent Hostname/IP Resolution: The Jenkins controller must be able to resolve the agent's hostname or IP address.